Updated on 2024-06-27 GMT+08:00

 A backup is a complete copy of an SFS Turbo file system at a specific time and it records all configuration data and service data at that time.

-For example, if a file system is faulty or encounters a logical error (for example, mis-deletion, hacker attacks, and virus infection), you can use data backups to restore data quickly.
+If a file system is faulty or encounters a logical error (for example, accidental deletion, hacker attacks, and virus infection), you can use data backups to restore data quickly.

 Creating a File System Backup